 Contact your FortisBC key account manager to request an application.

-If your project involves measures for electricity only and your building is in BC Hydro’s service area (including New Westminster), contact your key account manager at
+If your project involves measures for electricity only and your building is in BC Hydro’s service area (including New Westminster), contact your BC Hydro key account manager.

 We’re here to help